 Things like catchphrases and having the perfect voice are small pieces of a successful journey, the business of sports broadcasting hinges on something much more important.

-“Can you tell me a story?” wonders John Strong, lead play-by-play voice for the MLS on NBC.
+“Can you tell me a story?” wonders John Strong, lead play-by-play voice for the MLS on Fox Sports.

 “Especially when that story is complicated, or is on a subject I don’t know a lot about; especially when I’m distracted while I have the radio or TV on; especially when you’re limited by time…can you tell me a story?